-Since 1998, the Bakersfield Condors have made community giving a priority and the 2012-13 season was no exception.
+Since 1998, the Bakersfield Condors have made community giving a priority and the 2016-17 season was no exception.
 Every year, the Condors look for more ways to be involved in helping children, supporting non-profits, encouraging education and generally being good stewards of the community.
-This past season, the Condors were able to raise or donate$364,034 in cash or goods to community organizations for an all-time total of $4.68 million.
+This past season, the Condors were able to raise or donate$411,922 in cash or goods to community organizations for an all-time total of $5.9 million.

-In March, the players tried their hands at waiting tables during the annual Tip-A-Condor event, this season held at Firehouse.
-The evening included dance-offs, kids got to play air hockey with their favorite players, a live and silent auction as well as great food!
-In total, $8,033 was raised benefiting the Kern County Shrine Club.
-For highlights from the night, click here.
+In February, the players tried their hands at waiting tables during the annual Tip-A-Condor event, this season held at Temblor Brewing Company.
+The evening included a burger bar, juggling, a live and silent auction as well as conversation!
+In total, $12,300 was raised benefiting the Kern County Shrine Club.

 TEDDY BEAR TOSS: